Cicero-MF/sktest/README.md

 ### Output

-When the test finishes, it prints a ; separated list of metrics as listed below.
+When the test finishes, it prints a ; separated list of metrics as listed below - timings in microseconds.

 - SKTEST
 - \<IP address of HTTP server\>